oubbatimo/bridgeai_Deep-Learning-Hand-Written-Recgnition/README.md

 <img width="258" alt="image" src="https://github.com/oubbatimo/bridgeai_LLMs/assets/92709052/82b3e818-d545-46e5-8eb8-b328bf73b65f">

-# Artificial Neural Network for Handwritten Digit Recognition
+# Deep Learning for Handwritten Digit Recognition
 Training uses MINST Dataset taken from Keras framework.
 Training and Test Data consist of 60000 and 10000 images respectively, in which all those images are already in the same size (28 by 28 pixels).

 The neural network architecture: